-Result: JJJ must report \$10,000 in gross income under the Log Hauling over Public Highways PUT classification.
+Result: JJJ must report \$10,000 in gross income under the log hauling over public highways PUT classification.
 JJJ may not claim a deduction for "Amount Paid to Another for Services Jointly Provided," as HHH's hauling services are not performed over a public road and are therefore not subject to PUT.

-HHH must report \$4,000 in gross income under the Service and Other Activities B&O tax classification.
+HHH must report \$4,000 in gross income under the service and other activities B&O tax classification.
 HHH is not subject to PUT, as the log hauling services were provided entirely over private roads.

-(c) Hauling logs using own equipment. ((If the person hauls the product using his or her)) In cases where a person hauls timber or wood products using their own equipment((7)) and has established hauling rates that ((are paid)) they pay to third-parties for comparable hauls, ((these)) such rates may be used to establish the measure of tax for the person's hauling activity.
+- (c) Hauling logs using own equipment. ((If the person hauls the product using his or her)) In cases where a person hauls timber or wood products using their own equipment((7)) and has established hauling rates that ((are paid)) they pay to ((third-parties)) third parties for comparable hauls, ((these)) such rates may be used to establish the measure of tax for the person's hauling activity.
 Otherwise, the measure of the tax should be all costs attributable to the hauling activity including, but not limited to, the following costs relative to the hauling equipment: Depreciation; repair parts and repair labor; and wages and benefits for employees or compensation to contractors driving or maintaining the equipment.
-If appropriate records are not maintained to document these costs, the department will accept one-third of the gross income derived from a contract for all labor or mechanical services beginning with the cutting or severance of trees through the hauling services as the measure of the tax under the Motor Transportation or Log Hauling over Public Highways PUT classification.

-- $((\frac{c}{c}))$ (d) Deduction for hauls to export facilities.
+If appropriate records are not maintained to document these costs, the department will accept one-third of the gross income derived from a contract for all labor or mechanical services beginning with the cutting or severance of trees through the hauling services as the measure of the tax under the motor transportation or log hauling over public highways PUT classification. - $((\frac{c}{c}))$ (d) Deduction for hauls to export facilities.
 Refer to subsection (13) of this rule for information regarding the deduction available for certain log hauls to export facilities. - (6) Common timber sale arrangements.
-Persons who sell ((and/or)) or take timber may be subject to various taxes including ((the)) B&O tax, sales tax, use tax, timber excise tax, and ((treat) estate excise tax)) REET.
+Persons who sell ((and/or)) or take timber may be subject to various taxes including ((the)) B&O tax, sales tax, use tax, timber excise tax, and ((treat)) REET.
 There are a number of ways in which harvesting activities are conducted and timber is sold.
-The timing of the transfer of ownership of, or the contractual right to sever, standing timber determines which taxes are due and who is liable for remitting tax.
+The timing of the transfer of ownership of, or the contractual right to sever, standing timber determines which taxes are due and who is liable for remitting tax. - (a) In general, when a timber sale arrangement meets the definition of "selling standing timber" as defined in RCW 82.04.260 (12)(d), the gross income is subject to B&O tax under chapter 82.04 RCW.
+Until July 1, 2045, persons engaging in "selling standing timber" are eligible to report gross receipts from sales of standing timber under the